Enormous Spiders the Size of Your Palm Are About To Invade the East Coast

 The researchers in Georgia say the spiders are more of a nuisance than a danger, and because of that, they’re hopeful people won’t be tempted to harm the creatures unnecessarily.

-“There’s really no reason to go around actively squishing them,” said Benjamin Frick, a co-author of the study on the spiders.
+“There’s really no reason to go around actively squishing them,” said Benjamin Frick, a co-author of a study on the spiders.
 “Humans are at the root of their invasion.
 Don’t blame the Joro spider.”